The most common technical SEO issues you should avoid

 Missing title tag

-A rare but still existing mistake (9.04%) is not including the title tag at all.
+A rare but still existing issue (9.04%) is not including the title tag at all.
 This way, you lose an opportunity to tell search engines and users what your page is about.
-Instead, search engines will create the title using the available page content.
+Instead, Google will create the title using the available page content.
 And it may not always match your goals or your keywords.